BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-14-from-architect-to-graphql-inspiration.md

   - Docker Swarm
   - Kubernetes
   - Imposters Handbook
-summary: Jens explains how his confidence and energy landed him an architect role and promotion to engineering lead in just a few years, even without senior-level experience.
-He credits networking, dressing professionally, and reading foundational books like Imposters Handbook.
-His interest shifted toward API architecture while working on a large news platform where REST endpoints were being updated repeatedly to support growing data needs.
-He discovered GraphQL in its early years and was drawn to its simplicity compared to REST.
-Jens reflects on how their BFF pattern functioned like handmade federation before formal GraphQL tooling existed.
+summary: Jens describes his rapid rise from architect to engineering lead within a few years, attributing it to networking, professional appearance, and continuous learning.
+He became fascinated with API design while leading a large news platform project that struggled to integrate data from multiple sources.
+Early exposure to GraphQL inspired him to explore replacing REST APIs with a query layer.
+He likens their BFF pattern to a handcrafted version of GraphQL federation before it existed
 ---